Continuing with my syllable series, learn what a vowel team syllable is and how to teach it using multisensory methods.

 Here are some common vowel team words you can use to introduce the vowel team syllable:

-You can download my long vowel word lists which include vowel team words for each long vowel sound for free in my freebies library.
+You can download my long vowel word lists which include vowel team words for each long vowel sound for free by signing up below.

 When should you teach the vowel team syllable?

 As always, ensure you have students marking vowels and consonants when learning about syllables.
 This helps them see the syllable patterns so they can begin to break down words on their own.